themesberg/flowbite-angular/apps/docs/docs/customize/dark-mode/index.md

 ```

 If your TailwindCSS configuration is based on the one provided by flowbite-angular, then everything
-will be setup.
+will be set up.
 Otherwise, you have to update your TailwindCSS configuration like this :

 ```javascript
 module.exports = {